rachelfbeeson/DeepLabCut_ASR_for_TaL/README.md

 The experiment originally uses the BEEP dictionary to build the lexicon, as most speakers in the TaL corpus are British.
 You can download it here: https://www.openslr.org/14/

 Alternatively, setting the 'beep' option in conf.ini, you can choose to build the lexicon using the CMUdict in nltk.
+You do not need to download anything for this.

 ## 2. Running the experiment